 To ride with clipless pedals, you’ll need to buy the pedals (mountain bike or road), cycling shoes, and cleats.
 Cycling shoes have holes in the bottom, to screw in the cleats, and these little plastic, or metal contraptions make contact with the pedal, giving you a strong pedal stroke.
 To fit the cleats, you’ll just need an Allen key or a flat headed screwdriver.

 What are the options?

-Road cyclist will usually go for road pedals – these are wider, and allow more stability, and thus more efficiency – these are often Look or Shimano pedals.
-Road cycling pedals are the more efficient, but the most extreme version.
+Road cyclists will usually go for road pedals – these are wider, and allow more stability, and thus more efficiency – these are often Look or Shimano pedals.
+Road bike pedals are the more efficient, but the most extreme version.

 Mountain bikers usually ride with SPDs, these are smaller pedals which slot into the cleat and are easier to clip in and out of.
 Not only that, but SPD cleats are recessed into the shoe – so if you want to be able to walk further than a few metres in your cycling shoes without clip-clipping like a small unsteady pony, MTB shoes are best.

 Finally, a great option for someone new to clipless pedals is an SPD combined with a flat pedal – such as the MT50 Click’r pedal – this gives you the stronger pedal stroke of an SPD, but still incorporates a flat pedal which can be used between clipping in and out, and provide a sense of security.

 The fear that most clipless-pedal-virgins feel is not completely unfounded: it’s likely that at some point you might suffer a little fall on your first go at riding clipped.
 However, this is likely to bruise nothing more than your ego.

 The majority of ‘clipless moments’ take place at a set of traffic lights.
 The rider rolls towards the lights, comes to a stop – and forgets to take their foot out of the pedal.
 The result – a very slow topple, that very rarely hurts.